 Dr. Jiawei Sophia Fu

-Dr. Jiawei Sophia Fu is an Assistant Professor of Communication at the School of Communication and Information of Rutgers University.
+Dr. Jiawei Sophia Fu is an Associate Professor of Communication at the School of Communication and Information of Rutgers University.
 Her research interests revolve around organizational communication, social networks, digital technology, and social entrepreneurship and innovation.
 Dr. Fu is dedicated to applying mixed methods to answering one question: How can organizations more effectively tackle societal challenges?
 Dr. Fu has published over 30 peer-reviewed articles and has won awards for her research from the Academy of Management, National Science Foundation, International Communication Association, Association for Research on Nonprofit Organizations and Voluntary Action, National Communication Association, and Association for Chinese Communication Studies.
 She received a master’s degree in Statistics, a management certificate from the Kellogg School of Management, and Ph.D. in Media, Technology, and Society, all from Northwestern University.

 Dr. Sharon Grant